kevinduh/sockeye-recipes/README.md

 > sh path/to/sockeye-recipes/preprocess-bpe.sh hyperparams.sample-de-en.txt
 ```

 This is a standard way (though not the only way) to handle large vocabulary in NMT.
 Currently sockeye-recipes assumes BPE segmentation before training.
-The preprocess-bpe.sh script takes a hyperparam.txt file as input and preprocesses accordingly.

-To get a flavor of BPE segmentation results (train.en is original, train.bpe-4000.en is BPE'ed):
+The preprocess-bpe.sh script takes a hyperparams file as input and preprocesses accordingly.
+To get a flavor of BPE segmentation results (train.en is original, train.bpe-4000.en is BPE'ed, and the string '@@' indicates BPE boundary):

 ```bash
 > head -3 sample-de-en/train.en sample-de-en/train.bpe-4000.en
 ```
-Note the marks @@ indicate BPE segmentation boundaries

 (4) Now, we can train the NMT model.
 We give the train.sh script the hyperparameters and tell it whether to train on CPU or GPU.